kroxylicious/kroxylicious/PERFORMANCE.md

 The script uses Docker Compose to orchestrate the tests with Apache Kafka, Kroxylicious and HashiCorp Vault running within containers.

-Five scenarios are tested, including a baseline for Apache Kafka alone.
+Five scenarios are tested, including a baseline for Apache Kafka&#174; alone.
 That lets you understand the cost of adding Kroxylicious in terms of throughput and latency.
 The tests currently use a Kafka Cluster with a single broker.